Edition: Friday 5 June 2026

 Our Seasonal tips:

 June is the month of the summer solstice (June 21) and the longest days of the year with sunrise around 5am and sunset 9pm.
 Given a choice between starting at daybreak or fishing at dusk, I would always choose the latter.
-Light tackle is the way forward – tippet to 2lb.
-Always apply mud or gink to the last six inches of tippet to avoid shine.
+I recommend carrying both dry flies and emergers, as trout will often feed subsurface.
+Sometimes the best windows to fish are early morning through to midday and late afternoon until dusk.

 News, events and catch reports: